princomp/princomp.github.io/source/lectures/oop/properties.md

     public double Diameter { get; set; } = -1;
     ```

     In this case, the property's backing field value will be -1 by default.
-Properties with initializer can be read-only:
+Properties with an initializer can be read-only:

     ```
     public int MaximumValue { get; } = 999;